 We were told that there is a 12% discount until the end of April for the grand opening.

 I had the Pork Ramen for $8.99.
 The sweet pepper is not conventional with Japanese ramen.
-More on following page.
-Click here to continue reading
+Continue reading

 It’s lunch time on a Sunday.
 The boys wanted some comfort food and suggested to go to Yaohan Center food court.